-This position is one of the most stressful positions in the entire restaurant.
-This guy is communicates between the kitchen and the front of house staff.
-In most restaurants, if a server a has a question for the chef, she must go through the expo as the intermediary, not just as a power play, but also to keep the whole thing running smoothly.
+The Expo position is one of the most stressful positions in the entire restaurant.
+This guy communicates between the kitchen and the front of house staff.
+In most restaurants if a server a has a question for the chef, she must go through the expo as the intermediary, not just as a power play, but to keep the flow of service smooth.

 Table 20 19:12

-The expo gets a ticket that looks like the one above (the numbers refer not to quantity, but to the guests’ position at their table, more on that later).
-In the kitchen, however, the grill cook gets a ticket that says
+The expo gets a ticket that looks like the one above.
+The numbers below each dish referring to the guests’ position at their table, more on that later.
+In the rest of the kitchen, however, the line cooks only get tickets for the items that are relvant to their station.
+So the grill cook gets a ticket that reads:

 Table 20 19:12

-I always asked my expos to flag these tables for me when they come up, because twenty minutes can seem like an eternity when you are trying to make conversation with your friend’s new boyfriend and there is no food on the table.
+I always asked my expos to flag these tables for me when they come up, because twenty minutes can seem like an eternity when a guest is trying to make conversation with their sister’s new boyfriend and there is no food on the table.

-So, the expediter keeps the orders coming up smoothly and makes sure that the special orders go to the right tables.
+So, the expediter keeps the orders coming up smoothly and makes sure that the special orders (remember that salad with NO CROUTONS?) go to the right tables.

 Casual restaurants call them runners, fine dining calls them backwaiters, but the position is essentially the same.
 The runner/backwaiter is the person who physically brings the plates to your table.

-The runner should place your plates in front of you with his left hand, from your left side.
-Since most people are right handed, this helps mitigate any interference by gesturing guests knocking plates, etc. Unless a party is seated in such a way that this is not possible (at a booth, or against a wall), in which case the plates should be placed in whatever way is least intrusive.
+The runner should place your plates in front of you with his or her left hand, from your left side.
+Since most people are right-handed, this helps mitigate any interference by guests knocking plates, etc. Unless a party is seated in such a way that this is not possible (at a booth, or against a wall), in which case the plates should be placed in whatever way is least intrusive.

-Sidework-wise, the expo and runners set up a garnish station in a steam table or ice bath (depending on whether the item is hot or cold), they clean the expo line, stock additional paper and ribbons for the ticket printers, stock to-go containers, and prepare ramekins of commonly requested side items (ketchup, hot sauce, ranch dressing, sour cream, etc.).
+Sidework-wise, the expo and runners usually set up a garnish station in a steam table or ice bath (depending on whether the item is hot or cold), they clean the counter tops on the dining room side of the kitchen, stock additional paper and ribbons for the ticket printers, stock to-go containers, and prepare ramekins of commonly requested side items (ketchup, hot sauce, ranch dressing, sour cream, etc.).
 In between orders, they typically polish plates, and ensure that the cooks are stocked with the plates that they need for the incoming orders and prod the dishwasher if necessary.

-Expos and Runners are typically paid minimum wage plus a percentage (usually between 4-8%) of the tips from the servers.
-A spectacular expo, however, will generally be paid more, up to $14/hr plus a share of tips, because it is such an important position, and a complete nightmare to train a new person to do.
+Expos and Runners are typically paid minimum wage plus a percentage (usually between 4-10%) of the tips from the servers.
+A spectacular Expo, however, will generally be paid more, up to $15/hr plus a share of tips, because it is such an important position.